Ching-Chuen Chan

-Ching-Chuen Chan (aka Prof. C.C.
-Chan or Chan Ching-chuen) is a notable figure in the electric vehicles and technology sector, known for his contributions to the field.
-Throughout his career, he held various positions at respected institutions and made significant advancements, including the introduction of alternating current (AC) in electric car motors.
-Chan's work is reflected in over 400 technical papers, 11 books, and 10 licensed patents in Japanese and Chinese industries.
-He has received acknowledgements and awards such as Asia's Best Technology Pioneer and the World Federation of Engineering Organizations Medal of Engineering Excellence for his contributions to technology and engineering.
+Ching-Chuen Chan (born January 1937), also known as C. C. Chan and Chan Ching-chuen, is an Indonesian-born Hong Kong electrical engineer and academic known for his work on electric vehicle technology.
+He was Honda Chair Professor of Engineering at the University of Hong Kong and founded the International Research Center for Electric Vehicles there in 1986.

+Chan's research has focused on electric vehicles, electrical machines, and energy systems.
+Sources credit him with early work on the use of alternating current motors in electric vehicles, and he has authored or co-authored technical papers and books on electric vehicle technology.
+He has received awards including the World Federation of Engineering Organizations Medal of Engineering Excellence, the Royal Academy of Engineering Prince Philip Medal, the Guanghua Engineering Science and Technology Prize, and the Gold Bauhinia Star.

 History

 Ching-Chuen Chan was born in January, 1937 in Magelang, Indonesia.
 His father ran a taxi and bus business in Java.
 It was while visiting the business's garage that Chan became interested in cleaner running vehicles that would be free of smoke and oil.

-With the urgent need for rebuilding after World War II, Chan was motivated to pursue a career in engineering with an interest in alternative energy sources.
+With the need for rebuilding after World War II, Chan was motivated to pursue a career in engineering with an interest in alternative energy sources.
 He obtained his Bachelor of Science in Electrical Engineering in 1957 from China University of Mining & Technology.
 In 1959, he earned his Master of Science in Electrical Engineering from Tsinghua University.
 In 1982, he completed his Ph.D. in Electrical Engineering at the University of Hong Kong.
 In 2008, He was awarded the Honorary Doctor of Technology Degree from Loughborough University in the UK, and was made an Honorary Member of the Hungarian Academy of Engineering in 2013.